verc-online/HotelManagement/README.md

 # Hotel Management App
-This is a `MVP` that allows costumers to book an available room from web and check in costumers for employees
+This is a `MVP` that allows costumers to book an available room from web and check in costumers for employees using SQL Server/SQLite as a database.

 ## What this repo contains?
 * `Dockerfile` with **instruction** to build and **run ready to go** SQL server
 * `Class Library` that provide connection to **SQL server**
 * Web UI: `ASP .NET Razor Pages`
+* `SQLite` database

+## Choosing the database
+In `appsettings.json` change `DatabaseChoice` to:
+* `SQL` to use SQL server from docker image
+* `SQLite` to user SQLite server from project folder

 ### Building SQL Server Docker Container
 To build a container use the following code: <br/>